-“This is the legacy of our people and of the parents of those who are part of Etta Israel.
+“This is the legacy of our people and of the parents of those who are part of ETTA.
 Not to despair, not to curse the darkness, but to create light."

 “Let us all remember that we are eternal.
 That Ner Shoshana and Ner Yaakov are our response to darkness.
 May we get to a place where there is no more darkness.
 May it come soon in our day, bimheira b’yamenu.”

-The large turnout and support for Etta Israel by the community was overwhelming.
-For more information about their programs and the Etta Israel Center, call (818) 985-3882.
+The large turnout and support for ETTA by the community was overwhelming.
+For more information about their programs and the ETTA Center, call (818) 985-3882.

 |Last Updated on Wednesday, 13 November 2013 19:10